webview_app

 Development vs Production

-The webview can show dev tools in debug mode:
+The webview can show dev tools in debug mode (see line 36 in the source):

 Running